 Next Financial was founded in 1999.
 It’s a wholly owned subsidiary of Next Financial Holdings, Inc., which is, in turn, an indirect wholly-owned subsidiary of Atria Wealth Solutions, Inc. Four employees and two board directors have small stakes.

-One of the employees who have is a stakeholder is President Barry Knight, who has led the company since 2006.
+One of the employees who have is a stakeholder is president Barry Knight, who has led the company since 2006.
 Before coming to Next Financial, Knight was a senior vice president and director of sales development at Pioneer Investments.

-Next Financial Group Minimum Account Sizes
+Next Financial Group Client Types and Minimum Account Sizes

 Minimums vary, depending on the program and IAR.
 Generally, they range from $5,000 to $100,000, though they can be negotiated or waived at the firm’s discretion.